poojan/symbiosis.js/README.md

 * [Adapter](#adapter) - business logic and driver interaction
 * [Driver](#driver) - resource wrapper
 * [CacheProvider](#cacheprovider) - cache handling

-# Roadmap
-* ~~done~~
-* Basic model (models with properties and methods)
-	* create model definition (register new model, get registered model)
-	* create model with properties
-		* create and get properties
-	* create model with methods
-	* associations (serialization and deserialization handler factory)
-* Injector (basic dependancy injection in place in core)
-* Adapters and drivers
-	* Standard adapter and memory driver
-	* HTTP driver for RESTful resources.
-* Validation of properties
-	* handle registration of validations
-	* handle validation
-* Angular adapter to use it in the context of an angular appliation
-* Demo application using the ORM

 # Contributors
 * Kenneth Lynne (Maintainer) - [https://github.com/kennethlynne](https://github.com/kennethlynne)